 However, different date locations throw up different fashion dilemmas.
 So it’s important to do your homework and be prepared – otherwise, an evening of red hot love could just end up leaving you red-faced instead.

-To help guide you through this nervy (yet exciting) time of the year, here are some top Valentines fashion tips for men.
+To help guide you through this nervy (yet exciting) time of the year, here are some top Valentines day style ideas and fashion tips for men.

 Evening dinner = blazer